-Stay: Three nights in a luxury room at Bushman’s Kloof
+Stay: Three nights in a deluxe room at Bushmans Kloof – full board

 Your time can be spent wandering through perfectly manicured gardens, visiting art galleries or sampling some of the region’s award-winning wine offerings.
-Your hotel, located in the scenic Franschhoek Valley, has a well-earned reputation for its fine cuisine.
+Your hotel itself, located in the scenic Franschhoek Valley, has a well-earned reputation for its fine cuisine.
 Those looking for more adventure will have quad-biking, paragliding, horseback tours, hot-air ballooning and helicopter trips to choose from.

-Next you will drive to the picturesque seaside town of Hermanus, where you will be staying in a boutique property perched on the rugged cliffs overlooking Walker Bay.
-The area is known for its characterful towns, fruit and grain farms and fertile wine-growing valleys.
+Next comes the picturesque seaside town of Hermanus, where you will be staying in a boutique hotel perched on the rugged cliffs above Walker Bay.
+The Overberg area is known for its majestic mountain scenery, characterful towns, fruit and grain farms and fertile wine-growing valleys.

-Between June and December, Hermanus is also one of the best places to spot Southern Right Humpback Whales, who show up in Walker Bay in pods of about 50.
+Between June and December, Hermanus is also one of the best places to spot Southern Right Whales, who show up in Walker Bay in pods of about 50.
 You can also explore the recently established Hemel en Aarde wine route – known for its Pinot Noirs – and visit Cape Agulhas, the spot where the Indian and Atlantic oceans collide.
 Deep sea fishing, hiking and birdwatching are also available.

-Stay: Two nights in a superior room at Birkenhead House
+Stay: Two nights in a deluxe superior room at Birkenhead House – full board

-Stay: Three nights in a double room at Kwandwe Great Fish River Lodge
+Stay: Two nights in a double room at Fugitives Drift Lodge – full board